mnoukhov/eda040/README.md

 # eda040
-labs and exercises for eda040 fall 2015
+labs, exercises, and project for eda040 fall 2015